-This was the foundation of the first settlement on the Regina plains.
+This was the foundation of the first settlement on the Regina Plains.
 For many years afterwards the annual Wascana Picnic on May 24th became an institution among the pioneers.
-It was held on the original camping ground of these young argonauts, about twelve miles north - west of Regina.
+It was held on the original camping ground of these young argonauts, about twelve miles north-west of Regina.
 All the members of that company took up homesteads and developed fine farms and prospered.

-Now, after almost seventy years, when all the members of that company have passed from the scene, their descendents are making preparations to erect a dignified and modest memorial to those six men, the first heralds of one of the most remarkable agrarian invasions in the history of the North American continent.
-Perhaps it may not be out of place to write their names here, because people like them deserve to be remembered by posterity.
+Now, after almost seventy years, when all the members of that company have passed from the scene, their descendants are making preparations to erect a dignified and modest memorial to those six men, the first heralds of one of the most remarkable agrarian invasions in the history of the North American continent.
+Perhaps it may not be out of place to write their names here because people like them deserve to be remembered by posterity.
 They were:

 Frederick C. Tate